SiGiL-Cpp/CppCraft/pages/06-expressions.md

 ### Ternary conditional operator and more&hellip;

-C++ has a special operation that takes three operators.
+C++ has a special operation that takes three operands.
 The first operator is a condition, the second is the result of the operation if the condition evaluates to `true`, and the third operator is the result of the operation if the condition evaluates to false: